Discover Some of the Best Swing Trading Indicators

 1. Open a live trading account to gain access to the Dashboard which is packed full of tools to support your trading.

 2. Verify your identity and address for regulatory compliance.
-Admirals is regulated by the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC), the Australian Securities and Investments Commission (ASIC) and the Jordan Securities Commission (JSC) which provides you with a high level of safety for your funds.
+Admiral Markets is regulated by the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC), the Australian Securities and Investments Commission (ASIC) and the Jordan Securities Commission (JSC) which provides you with a high level of safety for your funds.

 4. Download MetaTrader and start swing trading on thousands of markets covering forex, stocks, indices, commodities and cryptocurrencies (depending on your region).